 Section 5.4.
 Rate Covenant.
-The City will establish, maintain and collect at all times fees, charges and rates for the use and service of the Sewer System sufficient at all times to (a) pay Operation and Maintenance Costs and (b) produce (i) Net Revenues Available for Bonds sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Senior Lien Bonds then Outstanding from time to time and to establish and maintain the Bond Principal and Interest Account and the Bond Debt Service Reserve Account as may be covenanted in ordinances authorizing the issuance of Senior Lien Bonds, which Net Revenues Available for Bonds shall each Fiscal Year at least equal one hundred fifteen percent of the sum required to pay promptly when due the debt service for the Fiscal Year on all Senior Lien Bonds then Outstanding, (ii) Second Lien Bond Revenues sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Second Lien Bonds then Outstanding from time to time and to establish and maintain the Second Lien Bonds Account as may be covenanted in the ordinances authorizing the issuance of Second Lien Bonds, (iii) amounts sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Subordinate Lien Obligations then Outstanding from time to time and to establish and maintain the debt service account for the Subordinate Lien Obligations, which amounts shall each Fiscal Year at least equal one hundred fifteen percent of the sum required to pay promptly when due debt service for the Fiscal Year on all Subordinate Lien Obligations Outstanding, and (iv) amounts sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Line of Credit Notes and all Commercial Paper Notes (as defined in the Series 2015 Bond Ordinance) then Outstanding from time to time and to establish and maintain the debt service account for the Line of Credit Notes and/or Commercial Paper Notes.
+The City will establish, maintain and collect at all times fees, charges and rates for the use and service of the Sewer System sufficient at all times to (a) pay Operation and Maintenance Costs and (b) produce (i) Net Revenues Available for Bonds sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Senior Lien Bonds then Outstanding from time to time and to establish and maintain the Bond Principal and Interest Account and the Bond Debt Service Reserve Account as may be covenanted in ordinances authorizing the issuance of Senior Lien Bonds, which Net Revenues Available for Bonds shall each Fiscal Year at least equal one hundred fifteen percent of the sum required to pay promptly when due the debt service for the Fiscal Year on all Senior Lien Bonds then Outstanding, (ii) Second Lien Bond Revenues sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Second Lien Bonds then Outstanding from time to time and to establish and maintain the Second Lien Bonds Account as may be covenanted in the ordinances authorizing the issuance of Second Lien Bonds, (iii) amounts sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Subordinate Lien Obligations then Outstanding from time to time and to establish and maintain the debt service account for the Subordinate Lien Obligations as may be covenanted in the ordinances authorizing the issuance of Subordinate Lien Obligations, which amounts shall each Fiscal Year at least equal one hundred fifteen percent of the sum required to pay promptly when due debt service for the Fiscal Year on all Subordinate Lien Obligations Outstanding, and (iv) amounts sufficient to pay the principal (at maturity or pursuant to mandatory sinking fund redemption) of and interest on all Line of Credit Notes and all Commercial Paper Notes (as defined in the Series 2015 Bond Ordinance) then Outstanding from time to time and to establish and maintain the debt service account for the Line of Credit Notes and/or Commercial Paper Notes as may be covenanted in the contracts governing the issuance of Line of Credit Notes and/or Commercial Paper Notes.
 The fees, charges and rates shall not be reduced while any 2015 Second Lien Bonds are Outstanding below the level necessary to ensure compliance with the covenants of this Section 5.4.

 The City will, prior to the end of each Fiscal Year, conduct a review to determine if it has been and will be in compliance with the rate covenant set forth above.
 Whenever the annual review indicates that projected Gross Revenues will not be sufficient to comply with the rate covenant, the City shall prepare or cause to be prepared a rate study for the Sewer System identifying the rate changes necessary to comply with the rate covenant and the Director of the Office of the Budget and Management of the City and the Authorized Officer shall recommend appropriate action to the City Council to comply with this rate covenant.